Mexican migrants removed from border camp after family separation threat

 Ciudad Juarez has been received growing numbers of Mexicans seeking to apply for asylum in the United States, leading to a backlog in the city as U.S. border officials limit the number of asylum cases they receive at the port of entry each day.

-The operation happened a day after news that the United States will deport some Mexican asylum seekers to Guatemala.
+The operation came a day after news that the United States will deport some Mexican asylum seekers to Guatemala.

 Mexican authorities have for months tried to move the migrants from outdoor camps into shelters, citing cold weather, as temperatures dropped below freezing.
 The 93 Mexicans had so far declined the offer.